Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, up to one-third of the required total.
+One urinal counts as one fixture toward the total, capped at one-third of required fixtures.

 Large-Crew Step